Drug Abuse Prevention

 Being physically attractive can win someone a lot of favors.
 Whether you just want to be popular at school, land a prestigious job or get promoted at work, how you look in the outside carries some weight as to whether or not you will achieve your heart’s desires.
 This is precisely one of the major reasons why many teenagers resort into crash diets, take weight loss supplements or use steroids — all for the call of physical beauty.

-An October 2012 campus survey conducted by the University of Michigan revealed that 27.8 percent of female undergraduates, 11.8 percent of male undergraduates, 21.5 percent of female graduate students, and 10.3 percent of male graduate students on campus were found to have eating disorders.
-But what is even more alarming is that 82 percent of women and 96 percent of men who are struggling with an eating disorder have not received treatment in the past year.
+An October 2012 campus survey conducted by the University of Michigan revealed that 27.8 percent of female undergraduates, 11.8 percent of male undergraduates, 21.5 percent of female graduate students, and 10.3 percent of male graduate students on campus had eating disorders.
+More than 80 percent of women and 96 percent of men who were struggling with an eating disorder had not received treatment in the past year.

 The researchers found that students who diet regularly dislike their bodies, fear gaining weight and seldom seek help for eating disorders.